AdamZaiter/photosort/README.md

   --help  Show help
   -x      Removes source directory
-  -m      Draws a google map with markers for coordinates of the photos -v      Adds verbosity
+  -m      Draws a google map with markers for coordinates of the photos
+          When a marker is clicked, GPS coordinates are shown.
+  -v      Adds verbosity

 Example: